 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-The global society is suffering from pollution ever than before, and it is deteriorating especially in the large cities.
-Vast amount of waste from consumers and industries are threatening our lives and provokes natural hazards.
+The global society is suffering from pollution more than ever before, and it is deteriorating, especially in the large cities.
+Vast amounts of waste from consumers and industries are threatening our lives and this provokes natural hazards.

-One reason why the pollution is much more severe in large cities than small cities comes from the characteristic of urban ambient.
-As the city became bigger than the past in terms of size of population and business, it subsequently created some hectic places where adequate civil management does not work well.
-Most of these places are busy in a day time with people, and also serves as a home for the homeless people.
-The city where I currently live, Chicago, has various busy places usually near by downtown, and I see big amount of scattered waste on the streets every day.
-The more people comes to these places, the more waste is abandoned without any regulation.
+One reason why pollution is much more severe in large cities than small cities comes from the characteristic of urban ambient.
+As the city becomes bigger than in the past in terms of size of population and business, it subsequently creats some hectic places where adequate civil management does not work well.
+Most of these places are busy in the day time with people, and also serves as a home for the homeless people.
+The city where I currently live, Chicago, has various busy places usually near downtown, and I see a big amount of scattered waste on the streets every day.
+The more people who come to these places, the more waste is abandoned without any regulation.

-Another reason behind is the tendency of all business by which they try as much as they can in order to safeguard their interest.
+Another reason behind pollution is the tendency of all business by which they try as much as they can in order to safeguard their interest.
 If any kind of city regulation on waste took place, it would bring a certain negative impact on their business.
-As long as the existing business model and the product lifecycle were not changed, it is hardly expected that businesses would be willing to favor the regulations, since its main objective is to produce and pack a commodity with the least coast and get the biggest interest.
+As long as the existing business model and the product lifecycle are not changed, it is hardly expected that businesses would be willing to favor the regulations, since its main objective is to produce and pack a commodity with the least cost and get the biggest interest.

 In order to alleviate the pollution in large cities, there should be a structural transition to a new sustainable business model, and great collaboration with city authority.
 It can be started from the basement, by advocating the value of conserving environment and raise the severity of the issue.